 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Champaign area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - Restricted air flow

 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and consequently 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapery.
+Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call Chief/Bauer Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?